> Academics > Course

 MAGL 5315 (3-3-0) Leadership Practicum (S-L)

 The course consists of supervised experience in a challenging work environment under the guidance of mentoring relationships provided by a proficient veteran in the field and an academic advisor.
 Students improve leadership skills in field experience that stretches and tests their abilities.
 Students learn to identify and utilize personal strengths effectively and to manage weaknesses in real life settings.
 This course contains a field-based service-learning component.
+Online.